How to grow and care for calla lilies (Zantedeschia)

 Calla lily grows from thick rhizomes or fleshy roots that are sold when dormant in winter or spring.
 Ready-grown plants can be bought in spring and summer, often when in full flower.

-To grow from dormant rhizomes, buy in winter or spring and plant 8-10 cm deep in a good, peat-free multi-purpose potting compost.
+To grow from dormant rhizomes, buy in winter or spring and plant 8-10cm deep in a good, peat-free multi-purpose potting compost.
 Either pot up and start into growth indoors for earlier flowers, or plant outside after the frosts.
 Plants raised indoors need to be gradually hardened off or acclimatised to the outdoors by standing out for increasing periods of time.

 If growing calla lillies in the ground, improve soil by adding plenty of well-rotted compost or a proprietary soil conditioner.
-Space plants 30-45 cm apart.
+Space plants 30-45cm apart.

 How to care for calla lily (Zantedeschia)

-Once flowering has finished, continue feeding and watering calla lily for several weeks, still taking care not to over-water, until the leaves start to die back.
-Bring potted plants indoors before the frosts and leave in the pot whilst dormant.
-Calla lilies growing in the ground should be dug up and the rhizomes stored in trays of just-moist compost for the winter, in a cool frost-free place.
+Once flowering has finished, continue watering calla lily for several weeks, still taking care not to over-water, until the leaves start to die back.
+Bring potted plants indoors before the frosts and leave in the pot while dormant.
+Calla lilies growing in the ground should be dug up and the rhizomes stored in trays of just-moist compost for winter, in a cool frost-free place.
 In late winter, repot the roots into moist compost and place in a warm spot to start into growth.

 How to propagate calla lily (Zantedeschia)

+Calla lilies are easy to grow and mainly trouble-free.
 Aphids may be a problem, particularly on plants growing indoors.
-Inspect leaf undersides regularly and also look out for a sticky substance on the surface beneath the plant: this is honeydew, which is produced by aphids and other pests.
+Inspect leaf undersides regularly and also look out for a sticky substance on the surface beneath the plant – this is honeydew, which is produced by aphids and other pests.
 A variety of treatments can be used to combat aphids, though often hand-squashing is all that’s necessary if the pest is spotted early.
+On calla lilies growing outside, you can let predators such as ladybirds and hoverflies deal with them naturally.

 Advice on buying calla lilies

-- Choose from a range of hybrid calla lilies with different coloured flowers, or white calla lily, which is hardier and can be grown outside in mild regions.
+- Choose from a range of hybrid calla lilies with different coloured flowers, or white calla lily, which is hardier and can be grown outside in mild regions

 - Check plants over to make sure they look healthy and have no signs of damage or disease